 Sciatica Treatment in Albany & Schenectady, NY

-The sciatic nerve is the longest and widest nerve in the body.
-It runs from the lower back, through the buttocks, and down the legs, ending just below the knee.
+The sciatic nerve is the longest and widest nerve in the body, running from your lower back, through the buttocks, and down your legs, ending just below the knee.
 The sciatic nerve controls several muscles in the lower legs and supplies sensation to the skin of the foot and the majority of the lower leg.

 Sciatica is not a condition, but rather a symptom of another problem involving the sciatic nerve.
 Anything that irritates this nerve can cause mild to severe pain which can be described as dull, achy, sharp or electric shock-like.

 A Herniated Disc – Which happens when a disc is pushed out of place, putting pressure on the sciatic nerve.

 Lumbar Spinal Stenosis – The narrowing of the spinal cord in the lower back.

 Degenerative Disc Disease – The breakdown of discs in the spine which act as cushions between the vertebrae